Germany (Air Force), Federal Republic of

 The medical services of the Bundeswehr were centralized into the Bundeswehr Joint Medical Service in 2002.
 The responsibility for the medical support of the vast majority of the military was transferred to this major organisational element.
 However, because of the specialised needs of military aviation, an Aeromedical Service was retained within the aeronautical units maintained by the Air Force, Army and Navy of the Bundeswehr, and a centralised aeromedical institution under the lead of the Surgeon General of the Air Force was established to provide specific support in the entire field of Aerospace Medicine.

-German Air Force Center for Aerospace Medicine (GAFCAM)
+German Air Force Center for Aerospace Medicine (AFCAM)

 By fusion of the former office of the Surgeon General German Air Force and the Air Force Institute of Aviation Medicine, a new institution was established in October 2013: the German Air Force Center for Aerospace Medicine.
-This center discharges responsibilities for the “Aerospace Medicine” sector on behalf of the Bundeswehr, and it administers the Aviation Medical Service of all flying units.
+This center covers all responsibilities for the “Aerospace Medicine” sector on behalf of the Bundeswehr including the Flight Medical Service of all flying units.

-While the Surgeon General of the Air Force is the highest ranking flight surgeon of the Bundeswehr, the senior flight surgeons of the Army and the Navy are assigned to GAFCAM, and the head of one of the divisions of GAFCAM is the senior flight surgeon of the Air Force.
+While the Surgeon General of the Air Force is the highest ranking Flight Surgeon of the Bundeswehr, the Chief Flight Surgeons of the Army and the Navy are assigned to AFCAM, and the head of one of the three divisions of AFCAM is the Chief Flight Surgeon of the Air Force.

-The duties of the Aviation Medical Services include not only the medical examination, evaluation and support of military flight personnel, but also the evaluation of pilots on behalf of civilian aviation authorities.
-The Center for Aerospace Medicine provides a broad spectrum of services, such as the selection of candidates for flying duties by means of computer and simulator-based testing of aptitude and trainability, the provision of national and international training courses in aerospace physiology and aviation medicine, as well as the testing of aircraft, aircraft equipment, flight clothing and safety systems with regard to their suitability for use by the flying crews.
+The duties of the Flight Medical Services include not only the medical examination, evaluation and support of military flight personnel, but also the evaluation of pilots on behalf of civilian aviation authorities.
+The Center for Aerospace Medicine provides a broad spectrum of services, such as the selection of candidates for flying duties by means of computer and simulator-based testing of aptitude and trainability, the provision of national and international training courses in aerospace physiology and aviation medicine, as well as the testing of aircraft, aircraft equipment, flight clothing and aviation life support equipment with regard to their suitability for use by the flying crews.
 Further tasks include the forensic investigation of aircraft accidents, including toxicological and DNA analysis, the processing of all aspects of flight physiology, and intervention in crisis situations.
-As a science-based service provider, the GAFCAM has to assure the quality of its services by conducting its own scientific research.
-All tasks relating to scientific aspects, research, testing and development in the Center for Aerospace Medicine of the German Air Force are united in a single department at one location.
+As a science-based service provider, the AFCAM has to assure the quality of its services by conducting its own scientific research.
+All tasks relating to scientific aspects, research, testing and development in the Center for Aerospace Medicine of the German Air Force are working in one organisation.

-Following the restructuring, the Surgeon General of the German Air Force is now in command of the GAFCAM (ZentrLuRMedLw), which comprises the personnel and facilities of the units of the former Institute of Aviation Medicine based in Fürstenfeldbruck, Manching and Bückeburg together with those of the previous Office of the Surgeon General of the German Air Force and the majority of those of the previous advisory services within the command units based at Cologne-Wahn.
-The Flight Physiology Training Centre with its large-scale equipment typical for aerospace physiology, such as human centrifuge, high altitude simulation chamber and disorientation trainer, remains in Königsbrück, close to Dresden in Saxony.
+Following the restructuring, the Surgeon General of the German Air Force is now in command of the AFCAM (ZentrLuRMedLw), which comprises the personnel and facilities of the units of the former Institute of Aviation Medicine based in Fuerstenfeldbruck, Manching and Bueckeburg together with those of the previous Office of the Surgeon General of the German Air Force and the majority of those of the previous advisory services within the command units based at Cologne-Wahn.
+The Flight Physiology Training Centre with its large-scale equipment typical for aerospace physiology, such as human centrifuge, high altitude simulation chamber and disorientation trainer, is currently located in Koenigsbrueck, close to Dresden in Saxony.

-The aeromedical services of the German Air Force
+The Flight Medical Service of the German Air Force

-The aeromedical care of personnel who require a pilot license is provided by the flight surgeons within the units of the individual military formations and the flight surgeons of the Bundeswehr Joint Medical Service.
+The aeromedical care of personnel who require a pilot license is provided by the flight surgeons within the wings of the individual military formations.
 Flight surgeons support flight operations, provide flight safety services and flight physiology training, and are responsible for the aeromedical health of flight crews.
 They advise their wing commanders and all their superior Air Force officers on matters relating to aviation medicine and general healthcare, and with their specialist medical skills they contribute to the success of training, exercises and missions of airborne military formations.
-The Aviation Medical Service of the Bundeswehr ensures that the health of flight crews is such that they retain their operational capabilities.
+The Flight Medical Service of the Bundeswehr ensures that the health of flight crews is such that they retain their operational capabilities.
 Extensive aeromedical support, regular examinations and evaluations of the aptitude, suitability and ability of personnel with regard to their assignments help reduce health-related risk factors among flight crews to a minimum.

 The aeromedical support provided also includes preventive inoculation, advice on travel medicine, help in the preparation for and follow-up of missions, rehabilitation measures, the promotion of a healthy lifestyle, and encouragement to participate in sporting activities.